jussiheinonen/WhoCanIVoteFor/INSTALL.md

 Use homebrew to install the following dependencies:

-    brew install postgresql libjpeg-dev postgis
+    brew install postgresql jpeg postgis

+If you want to use redis, this can also be installed with homebrew:

+    brew install redis

 Pyenv is recommended to install python versions.
 You can find installation instructions for pyenv [here](https://github.com/pyenv/pyenv#installation) - installation via homebrew is recommended.

-You can then install python 3 with:
+The python version that we are using for this project is specified in the `.python-version` file in the root of the directory.You can install this version with:

     pyenv install 3.6.12

-If using pyenv, after installation use the command `pyenv local 3.6.12` to set this version for the project locally.
-This will create a `.python-version` file with the specified python version.
+The presence of a `.python-version` file means that pyenv will activate this version whenever in this directory.
+This means that whenever running a `python` command, the version specified in `.python-version` is used.
+You can check this with the below command:

+    python --version

+The output should match the version in `.python-version`.
+If the version is not installed, pyenv will output an error stating the version is not installed.

+If there is no `.python-version` file you can use the following command to create one and activate that version for this project:

+    pyenv local 3.6.12

-You can then create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) with the command:
+When you are happy that you are using the correct python version, you are ready to create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) with the command:

     python -m venv env